AurelicButter/AurelicButter/README.md

 I am Frederick Katsura.
 I am a passionate, self-taught developer looking to create whatever I desire and learn new things!

-While I know Python, Java, and C#, my main languages are JavaScript and TypeScript.
-Both of them are the ones I'm most knowledgable in and love to work with the most so most of my projects tend to be developed in them.
-I also know HTML, CSS, Angular, PostgreSQL, Express.js, etc... so I'm pretty flexible when it comes to application work. 😄
+Since 2017 when I first started open source development, I've learned a lot of skills including Python, Java, C#, and my personal favourites JavaScript and TypeScript.
+So much as a personal favourite, I tend to work with JavaScript and TypeScript and end up having most of my projects using either of them!
+I also have picked up many other skills along the way such as HTML, CSS, Angular, PostgreSQL, and Express.js.
+So wherever my project's needs take me, I am flexible and ready to create! 😄

 ### Current Status